-Open for nearly a decade, Naptown Fitness was started by two IUPUI alumni—Jared Byczko, BS’07, and Peter Brasovan, BS’08.
+Open for nearly a decade, Myriad, originally Naptown Fitness, was started by two IUPUI alumni—Jared Byczko, BS’07, and Peter Brasovan, BS’08.
 The duo has since built the business from Indianapolis’ first CrossFit gym into a one-stop-shop for fitness at any age.

 The Bee Corp